wxystudio/wxystudio.github.io/post/test.md

 to run your code!

 # 4. How to run your code and debug: general idea
-First, I find that we **can only transfer files between staging node and running node** you can transfer your data and code by:
+First, I find that we **can only transfer files between staging and running node, but can't transfer files bwtween submitting and running node**.

+you can transfer your data and code by:

 ```shell